Rxavio/Teamwork/README.md

 `- GET /feeds - Employees can view all articles, showing the most recently posted articles first.`

-`- GET /articles/<articleId> - Employees can view a specific article.`
+`- GET /articles/<articleId> - Employees can view a specific article.` `- GET /articles?articles=<:desired-category> - Employees can view all articles that belong to a category (tag).`

+`- POST /articles/flag/<articleId> - Employees can flag an article as inappropriate.`

+`- GET /flags - Admin can view all flags`

+`- DELETE /articles/<articleId> - Admin can delete an article flagged as inappropriate.`

 ### Links